What is a bathroom vanity unit and what will it do for your bathroom? In this handy guide, we’ll explain everything you need to know before you buy.

 Contemporary vanity units are easily recognisable as they appear fresh and modern with clean lines, simple designs and on-trend colours.

 All of the vanity units from Mode Bathrooms offer cool, contemporary style for on-trend bathrooms

 Traditional vanity units are created to timeless designs, meaning they’ll never go out of fashion.
 Look out for luxury details like bevelled edges, panelling and elaborate handles.

 For traditional style vanity units, check out all the furniture ranges from The Bath Co.

 Floorstanding vanity units are common throughout the UK, however, wall hung versions are fast becoming a firm favourite with homeowners.

 Whilst floorstanding units are easier to install, wall hung vanity units will help to keep your floorspace clear.
 As well as providing a more minimalist, designer appearance, a wall mounted unit will also help when cleaning your floor.

 Of course, before considering a wall hung vanity unit, you will need to check that your chosen wall can support it.
 It’s always best to consult a qualified and experienced trade professional on matters like these.

-Keep your floorspace clear with the Ellis white wall hung vanity drawer unit and basin from Mode Bathrooms
+Keep your floorspace clear with the Adler white wall hung vanity unit and basin from Mode Bathrooms

 Double vanity units